Kuramoto model on Sierpinski Gasket I: Harmonic maps: The main result

-Since $f\in C(G,\T)$ is uniformly continuous and the diameter of $T_w$ goes to $0$ as the length of $w$ goes to infinity, $\bar{\omega}(f)$ has only finitely many nonzero entries.
+Since $f\in C(G,\T)$ is uniformly continuous and the diameter of $T_w$ goes to $0$ as the length of $w$ goes to infinity, $\bar{\omega}(f)$ can have only finitely many nonzero entries.
 Consequently, there exists $N\in\N$ such that the winding numbers for loops bounding $m$-cells for $m> N$ are all zero: